istio/enhancements/.github/ISSUE_TEMPLATE/alpha_feature.md

 **Promotion**

-- [ ] Reviewed by the appropriate workgroup and added to the workgroup roadmap.
+- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] Approved by TOC.
+- [ ] The supportability review panel has reviewed promotion of the feature.
+- [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.